 If you’ve been spending hours every day doing strength tests for ALS, you can finally stop the obsession, because these strength tests I’m about to describe are official ALS strength tests given by physicians for neurological exams.

-To perform these strength tests for ALS, you will need a partner.
+You can perform these ALS strength tests with or without a partner.

 Before engaging in these strength tests, there’s a few things you should know.

 “I think that self-assessment of strength is a tool that can be used to reassure in some cases,” begins Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine and clinical advisor for the Multiple Sclerosis Foundation.

 “It may be difficult to assess bilateral strength simultaneously for subtle differences (without someone else to assist.